The seven factors used are categorized as macroeconomic, momentum, value, and growth metrics as as follows:

 - growth (the last indicator).

-Your comments or questions regarding this post (or the details related to any of the seven factors used in this model) are welcomed.
-Please email me at the address shown in the upper-right sidebar.
+To share your comments or questions regarding this post (or the details related to any of the seven factors used in this Overall Market Meter model), please click on the Comments link below or email me at the address shown in the upper-right sidebar.

 Regards and Godspeed,